 - Growth: Segment your customers by past products purchased to improve email relevance.

 - Retention: Target your opted-out and email non-openers in paid media to increase reach.

 Outdoor brands and retailers can implement these straightforward strategies with ease using the Lexer CDP.
-Whether you’re operating with a small number of owned channels like email, social and SMS or you have a complex customer engagement ecosystem that spans channels and datasets, our CDP can help you grow revenue, reduce costs, and deliver truly personalised and engaging customer experiences across every lifecycle stage.
+Whether you’re operating with a small number of owned channels like email, social and SMS or you have a complex customer engagement ecosystem that spans channels and datasets, our CDP can help you grow revenue, reduce costs, and deliver truly personalized and engaging customer experiences across every lifecycle stage.
 Combined with strategic guidance and technical support from our success team, the Lexer CDP has helped some of the world’s most iconic brands transform into data-driven, customer-centric businesses.